junghan0611/spacemacs/doc/LAYERS.md

 definition should be auto-loaded.
 This automatically generates an appropriate call to `autoload`.

-Things that can be auto-loaded generally involve anything \"definable\", such as functions, macros, major or minor modes, groups, classes, and so on.
+Things that can be auto-loaded generally involve anything "definable", such as functions, macros, major or minor modes, groups, classes, and so on.